 A portrait is a painting, photograph, sculpture, or any other artistic representation of a person, in which the face and its expression is predominant.
 The intent is to display the likeness, personality, and even the mood of the person.
 For this reason, even in street photography, a portrait is generally not a spontaneous snapshot, but a composed image of a person in a still position.
 A portrait often shows a person looking directly at the painter or photographer, in order to most successfully engage the subject with the viewer.

-Portrait photographs with complete Exif data, geotags and other specs in Matt Hahnewald's
+Portrait photographs with full exif data, precise geotags and technical details in Matt Hahnewald's